DanHope90/Coding_Quiz_FE/README.md

 With extra time, we were going to work on a leaderboard.
 The leaderboard would have allowed the user to view the other users' scores on a particular quiz.
 The user will not necessarily have to have been logged in to do this.

+A few bugs emerged when trying to render saved quizzes, so sorting those out would've been something to try.

+Authentication via Facebook and "dark mode" media queries on the CSS styling may also be further things to look into with extra time.

 ## Dependencies/Links

 React: https://reactjs.org/